 The Council and Committee Services Unit within the Office of the City Clerk and Solicitor shall oversee the coordination of the CNC and associated reports to the appropriate Standing Committee and Council.

 In instances where multiple names have been submitted for a single street, park or facility, the CNC may select one or more proposal(s) to move forward.

 The CNC supports public consultation in a manner that is dignified for nominees.
 As such, the CNC may expand or narrow the number of proposals for a particular street, park or facility, as it deems appropriate.

 The renaming process shall be identical to the commemorative naming process and also require City Council as the final authority for approving the proposed park or facility name.
 However, the renaming of an existing commemoration shall be subject to a 60-day public consultation period.

 A Member of Council may request that the CNC address other commemorations such as the naming of other public features or public spaces.
-A Member of Council may also request that the CNC conduct public consultation on a name that is not that of a person, persons, or family.
+Although not applicable under this policy, a Member of Council may also request that the CNC conduct public consultation on a name that is not that of a person, persons, or family.

 In keeping with its powers set out in the Municipal Act, 2001, Council may assign a commemorative name by resolution, notwithstanding the provisions included in the Commemorative Naming Policy.

 The Ottawa Police Services Board has delegated authority for the naming of municipal police buildings in whole or in part.